 When people think of martial arts, they think about discipline, confidence, kicking and punching, and the Karate Kid.
 Martial arts is known for being a character development program that involves a person’s strength and endurance improving as they rank up, but rarely do people ever look at what the students are gaining and think about the massive benefits martial arts can provide for the other sports they play.
-Whether it is baseball, basketball, soccer or football, martial arts helps students excel in other sports by instilling qualities like coordination, balance, strength, focus, discipline, perseverance, team work, and how to take ownership of their position on the team.
+From baseball to football, martial arts helps students excel in these sports by instilling certain qualities like coordination, coachability, and how to take ownership of their position on the team.
 With the help of boosted confidence and the ability to exercise self-discipline, martial arts athletes can really stand out in the other sports they play.

 No matter what sport a person plays, a higher level of coordination is required to be successful.
 Through martial arts, students are constantly working on this skill through the various drills they’ll experience in classes.
 These drills will have students jumping, running, striking moving targets, and even kicking while in the air.
 All of these movements directly translate into a person improving their body awareness, and in turn, improving their coordination.

 Strength is another major component of being involved with sports and martial arts thrives on improving students’ strength and fast-twitch muscle usage.
 Students are learning how to execute explosive, quick movements when they are striking a bag, sparring with a classmate, or implementing push ups, burpees, or tuck jumps in between martial art techniques.
 One way to build strength is to remain consistent, and unlike all other sports, martial arts offers year-long weekly training.
 This keeps students constantly active, and allows them to approach each new season with newfound strength.